 Monetising creativity is one of the most difficult of tasks on the planet.
 ‘Monetising creativity’; what a horrible marketing-bullshit phrase that seems so irreconcilable with the path of authenticity and wonderment chosen by the artist.
 Yet unless you’re lucky enough to be born to exceptionally affluent parents (and over-privilege rarely makes for good art anyway), there is rent to be paid, and bread to be bought.

-To summarise the clip if you’re short on time, Jordan Peterson recommends creatives take a full-time job, and pursue their creative endeavours as a hobby, as so few of us will ever make the cut.
-I don’t agree that you should do this without having a long-term goal of turning your hobby into a living, but in the short-term he’s right, and this leaves you with two obvious paths (in my humble opinion!).
+The sensible path is that creatives take a full-time job, and pursue their creative endeavours as a hobby, as so few of us will ever make the cut.
+I don’t agree that you should do this without having a long-term goal of turning your hobby into a living, but in the short-term this might be right, and this leaves you with two obvious paths (in my humble opinion!).
 A career-type, salaried job that will preserve physical energy and provide enough money to invest in making artwork but likely leave you mentally drained.
 Or, a low-wage, bar or café type job that’s physically demanding but leaves you with a little more buzz left in your brain (but perhaps not enough to cash to fund your personal projects).

 This is something of a conundrum.
 The first might also suck you further into the career-vortex and into considering such inane things as promotions (no judgement, I’m an anarchist at heart) and making investments in things like mortgages, which suddenly leave you without an escape route.
 And the precarious nature of the second can make day-to-day life so difficult as to make long-term planning (and you need a game plan as an artist) a little harder to get your head around.